ultimate271/notes/dostoevsky/brothers03.04.md

 the colonel no money.
 She had connections, and that was all.
 There may have been expectations, but they had come to nothing.

+#### Katerina, her visit much anticipated, gives Mitya the cold shoulder at their first contact
 “Yet, when the young lady came from boarding‐school on a visit, the whole town revived.
 Our most distinguished ladies—two ‘Excellencies’ and a colonel’s wife—and all the rest following their lead, at once took her up